fenago/R-Programming/md/Lab_1.md

 What output would you expect here?
-What output would you expect if the variable was assigned the value `var &lt;- 5` instead?
+What output would you expect if the variable was assigned the value `var <- 5` instead?
 When `var` is \"Hello\", the `if` statement is
 `TRUE`, and \"Your variable is a character string\" will print to the console.
 However, when `var` is 5, nothing happens,